 The annual migration of wildebeest and zebra is one of nature’s highlights, and is what draws people to the Serengeti.

 The migration at Ndutu, is when 1.5 million wildebeest arrive on the short grass plains around the lodge.
 The migration is entirely dependent on where, and when, the rain falls, and, because this is never predictable, each year is different.
 However, most often, the rains start in mid-November and the wildebeest arrive soon after, to graze on the highly nutritious short grass, in preparation for calving, which generally starts in January and will continue into March.

-From November to May, migratory herds visit the Ndutu area, and provide a feast for the resident predators.
-Huge numbers of migratory birds come to eat the abundant insects of the plains and to escape the cold European winter.
+Huge numbers of migratory birds come to feed on the abundant insects of the plains and to escape the cold European winter.
 The lakes attract flocks of flamingos and other water birds.
-Animal viewing is excellent everywhere.

 Click on an underlined item to see the full history.
-Even in the wet season, two thirds of our days are without rain.
+Even in the wet months, two thirds of our days are without rain.

 |monthly averages||mm of rain||number of rainy days|

 |Monthly averages for:|